gdbecker/AnalyticsPortfolio/01 - Healthcare Practice Demos/README.md

 ## Useful Resources

-- [Power BI: Filter by a measure in a slicer](https://www.youtube.com/watch?v=AZAL-QPn5Zc) - Filtering visuals by measure values is not natively supported in Power BI but this video helped me find a clever solution
+- [Power BI: Filter by a measure in a slicer](https://www.youtube.com/watch?v=AZAL-QPn5Zc) - Filtering visuals by DAX measure values is not natively supported in Power BI but this video helped me find a clever solution
 - [Power BI: Dynamic axes and legends](https://www.youtube.com/watch?v=8e8a3o1w51M) - Perfect for making visuals with dynamic axes so users can pick what category they want to view by